What keeps marketers up at night?

 Source: Kleertjes.com email

 Browse abandonment occurs when a shopper visits your site, looks at your offerings, but leaves without adding anything to their shopping cart or making a purchase.
 There are many reasons why browse abandonment occurs.
-It could indicate some shoppers find your navigation clunky, or perhaps they couldn't find the exact product they were looking for.
+It could indicate some shoppers find your navigation clunky – read more here – or perhaps they couldn’t find the exact product they were looking for.
 They could simply have been distracted by a phone call or their lunch break came to an end.
 But before you start scratching your head wondering what you did wrong, all is not lost.
-Our research shows that sending a browse recovery email can lift sales 4.7%.
+Our research shows that sending browse abandonment emails can lift sales 4.7%.

 Here’s our top pick of best-in-class browse abandonment email examples.

 Your shoppers might have abandoned their browsing session to do some more research before they purchase.
 Give them a helping hand by sending them inspiring content to aid their research.
-Viovet sends their shoppers informative articles from their blog that relate to the browsed products.
+Viovet sends their shoppers informative articles from their blog that relate to the browsed products within their browse abandonment emails.

 Source: Viovet email